 - Wear masks.
 If you’re gathering indoors with people outside of your household, it’s recommended that everyone wear face coverings, unless most attendees are fully vaccinated.
 Have extra masks on hand if people forget.

 - Wash hands.
 If there is no access to a sink, provide hand sanitizer.

-- Clean, clean, clean.
+- Clean.
 Disinfect frequently used surfaces before, during and after the gathering.

 - Wash hands (again).
 Wash for 20 seconds with soap and water.